-(B) "License reinstatement" is the return of a license which has lapsed or been in a suspended or inactive status for two years or less for any reason including a failure to comply with division (C) of section 4731.15 and section 4731.155 of the Revised Code or the continuing education requirements of this rule.
+(B) "License reinstatement" is the reactiviation of a license which has lapsed or been in a suspended or inactive status for two years or less for any reason including a failure to comply with division (C) of section 4731.15 of the Revised Code or the continuing education requirements of this rule.

-(C) On or before the expiration dates established in table 1 of this rule, each applicant for license registration shall certify to the board that since the start of the applicant's registration period, the applicant has completed twenty-five hours of "Continuing Cosmetic Therapy Education" (hereinafter "CCTE") less any reduction in hours allowed by the board under paragraph (J) or (K) of this rule.
+(D) On or before the expiration dates established in table 1 of this rule, each applicant for license renewal shall certify to the board that since the start of the applicant's registration period, the applicant has completed twelve hours of "Continuing Cosmetic Therapy Education" (hereinafter "CCTE") less any reduction in hours allowed by the board under paragraph (K) or (L) of this rule.

-(D) All applicants who file for license reinstatement shall certify to the board that in the preceding two years, they have completed the twenty-five hour CCTE requirement less any reduction in hours allowed by the board under paragraph (J) or (K) of this rule.
+(E) All applicants who apply for license reinstatement shall certify to the board that in the preceding registration period, they have completed the twelve hour CCTE requirement less any reduction in hours allowed by the board under paragraph (K) or (L) of this rule.

-(E) If a person has not completed the requisite hours of CCTE, that person is not eligible for license registration or license reinstatement until such time as those hours have been completed.
-Any CCTE undertaken after the end of a registration period and utilized for purposes of registering or reinstating a suspended license cannot also be utilized to meet the CCTE requirement for the current registration period.
+(G) If a person has not completed the requisite hours of CCTE, that person is not eligible for license renewal, reinstatement, or restoration until such time as those hours have been completed.
+Any CCTE undertaken after the end of a registration period and utilized for purposes of reinstatement or restoration of a suspended license cannot also be utilized to meet the CCTE requirement for the current registration period.

 (1) The board may randomly select applications for verification that all CCTE requirements have been met.
 Persons whose applications are selected shall submit additional documentation of compliance with CCTE requirements as the board may require.

 (2) Records of all CCTE undertaken shall be retained for after the end of the registration period.
 Failure to maintain evidence of completion and supporting documentation as required by paragraph (N) of this rule rebuts the presumption established in paragraph (I) of this rule that the CCTE requirements have been completed.